What to do during an outbreak

 Do not move your animals

-A national livestock standstill would be considered a national emergency and announced through a range of media and other communication channels.
-Government agencies, livestock industries and other agricultural organisations would also provide information about the standstill directly to their members and stakeholders.
+A national livestock standstill is a national emergency.
+It will be announced through a range of media.
+Government agencies, livestock industries and agricultural organisations will contact their members and stakeholders.